Why Should I Participate In the Impact Collaborative? What’s In It For Me?

 What Is the Application Deadline?

-At this time, no firm deadline for applications is set, but we encourage you to apply as soon as possible.
+At this time, applications are accepted on a rolling basis and teams eligible to participate in events (like Designathon Two) after their application is complete and reviewed by the organizing committee.
+We encourage you to apply as soon as possible.
 That maximizes your opportunity for support and connecting with others working in your topic area.

 Can I Make Changes Later?